Royal Caribbean Cruises (NYSE:RCL) Given New $79.00 Price Target at JPMorgan Chase & Co.

-Royal Caribbean Cruises (NYSE:RCL) had its price target boosted by JPMorgan Chase & Co. from $67.00 to $79.00 in a research report released on Thursday, The Fly reports.
+Royal Caribbean Cruises (NYSE:RCL) had its target price hoisted by JPMorgan Chase & Co. from $67.00 to $79.00 in a research report sent to investors on Thursday, The Fly reports.

-RCL has been the subject of a number of other research reports.
-Morgan Stanley raised their price objective on Royal Caribbean Cruises from $33.00 to $35.00 and gave the company an underweight rating in a research note on Wednesday, August 12th.
-ValuEngine upgraded shares of Royal Caribbean Cruises from a buy rating to a strong-buy rating in a research note on Monday, August 3rd.
-Barclays upgraded shares of Royal Caribbean Cruises from an equal weight rating to an overweight rating and set a $68.00 price objective on the stock in a research note on Friday, September 25th.
-Credit Suisse Group boosted their target price on shares of Royal Caribbean Cruises from $67.00 to $75.00 and gave the stock an outperform rating in a research report on Wednesday, August 12th.
-Finally, Deutsche Bank Aktiengesellschaft upped their target price on shares of Royal Caribbean Cruises from $36.00 to $40.00 and gave the company a hold rating in a research note on Tuesday, June 23rd.
-Three investment analysts have rated the stock with a sell rating, nine have assigned a hold rating, nine have assigned a buy rating and one has given a strong buy rating to the company’s stock.
-The company currently has a consensus rating of Hold and an average price target of $77.00.
+Other analysts also recently issued research reports about the stock.
+Morgan Stanley increased their target price on shares of Royal Caribbean Cruises from $33.00 to $35.00 and gave the stock an underweight rating in a research report on Wednesday, August 12th.
+Tigress Financial reissued a buy rating on shares of Royal Caribbean Cruises in a research note on Wednesday, June 24th.
+SunTrust Banks cut Royal Caribbean Cruises from a buy rating to a hold rating and set a $48.00 price objective on the stock. in a research note on Tuesday, July 14th.
+Barclays upgraded Royal Caribbean Cruises from an equal weight rating to an overweight rating and set a $68.00 target price for the company in a research note on Friday, September 25th.
+Finally, Credit Suisse Group boosted their price target on Royal Caribbean Cruises from $67.00 to $75.00 and gave the stock an outperform rating in a research report on Wednesday, August 12th.
+Three investment analysts have rated the stock with a sell rating, nine have assigned a hold rating, nine have given a buy rating and one has issued a strong buy rating to the company’s stock.
+The stock presently has a consensus rating of Hold and a consensus price target of $77.00.

 Royal Caribbean Cruises Ltd. operates as a cruise company.
 The company operates cruises under the Royal Caribbean International, Celebrity Cruises, Azamara Club Cruises, and Silversea Cruises brands.
 The Royal Caribbean International brand provides itineraries to destinations worldwide, including Alaska, Asia, Australia, Bahamas, Bermuda, Canada, the Caribbean, Europe, the Panama Canal, and New Zealand with cruise lengths that range from 2 to 23 nights.